On some subclasses of circular-arc catch digraphs: Oriented circular-arc catch digraphs

 \begin{thm} Let $G$ be an oriented circular-arc catch digraph.
 Then $U(G)$ does not contain any $\overline{C_{n}}$ for $n>7$ as an induced subgraph. \end{thm}

-\begin{proof} As $G=(V,E)$ is a circular-arc catch digraph, there must be an ordering (say $\sigma$) of vertices of $G$ so that it satisfy Theorem \ref{cop1}.
-On contrary lets assume $U(G)$ contains $\overline{C_{n}}, n>7$ as induced subgraph.
+\begin{proof} As $G=(V,E)$ is a circular-arc catch digraph, there must be an ordering (say $\sigma$) of vertices of $V$ satisfying Theorem \ref{cop1}.
+On the contrary let us assume $U(G)$ contains $\overline{C_{n}}, n>7$ as induced subgraph.
 Let $v_{1},\hdots, v_{n}$ denote the vertices occurred in circularly consecutive way (clockwise or anticlockwise) in $C_{n}$.
 We choose eight consecutive vertices from them.
 Then the subgraph induced by these vertices in $U(G)$ is same as $\overline{C_{9}}\setminus \{v\}$ where $v$ is any vertex of $\overline{C_{9}}$.
-Rest of the proof follows from the Lemmas \ref{c9}, \ref{c10}. \end{proof}
+Rest of the proof follows from Lemma \ref{c9} and Lemma \ref{c10}. \end{proof}

+\begin{defn} Let $G=(V,E)$ be a simple digraph.
+Then $A \subseteq V$ is said to form an {\em out-fountain} if there exists a total order ($\prec$ say) of the vertices of $A$ such that for each $v_i\prec v_j,$ $v_{i}v_{j}\in E$ (it is referred as transitive tournament in \cite{Bang}).
+Similarly $B\subseteq V$ is said to form an {\em in-fountain} if there exists a total order of the vertices of $B$ such that for each $v_{j}\prec v_{i},$ $v_{i}v_{j}\in E$.
+A set is said to be a {\em fountain} if and only if it is either an {\em out-fountain} or an {\em in-fountain}.
+Further we denote the first element by $v_{f}$ and the last by $v_{l}$ of any fountain.
+Note that if we reverse the order of an out-fountain, it becomes an in-fountain and vice versa.
+Moreover any fountain must be a tournament. \end{defn}

+\begin{lem} Let $G=(V,E)$ be an proper oriented ICD which is a tournament.
+Then the set of all vertices of $G$, i.e., $V(G)$ forms an out-fountain in $G$. \end{lem}